bomberstudios/fireworks/README.markdown

 - **Vertical Trim**

   Trims the current page vertically, fitting the contents.
 It does not modify the width of the page.

+- **Vertical Trim All Pages**

+  Trims all pages vertically, fitting the contents.
+It does not modify the width of the pages.

 ## Position